groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-Visio Macro-Enabled Drawing (.vsdm) are drawing files created with Microsoft Visio application that supports macros.
+Represents a Visio Macro-Enabled Drawing (.vsdm), which are drawing files created with Microsoft Visio application that support macros.
 VSDM files are OPC/XML drawings that are similar to VSDX, but also provide the capability to run macros when the file is opened.
 Learn more about this file format [here][].

 [here]: https://wiki.fileformat.com/image/vsdm